 AL 2011- SB389 - Strengthen Alabama Homes Program established

 Establishes the Strengthen Alabama Homes Program to aid homeowners in retrofitting insurable property to resist loss due to hurricane, tornado, or other catastrophic windstorm events.

-Deductions for certain retrofitting or upgrades to homes - Residence in Alabama Insurance Underwriting Association zone.
-Code of Alabama -Section 40-18-15.4
+Deductions for certain retrofitting or upgrades to homes (including mitigation for wind and flood)- Residence in Alabama Insurance Underwriting Association zone.
+Code of Alabama -Section 40-18-15.5

 An Act To Adopt Certain Nationally Recognized Codes And Standards As The State Uniform Construction Code; To Amend Sections 17-2-7 And 17-2-9, Mississippi Code Of 1972, To Exempt Certain Structures From Requirements Under The State Uniform Construction Code; And For Related Purposes.

 MS 2012- HB1410 | Legislates insurance discounts for building to FORTIFIED standards

 An act to provide an insurance premium discount or insurance rate reduction for homeowners who build, rebuild or retrofit an insurable property to better resist hurricane or other catastrophic windstorm events.

 OK 2017- HB1720 | Establishes the FORTIFIED Home High Wind & Hail standard as the state mitigation standard.